Recent Posts

 - Adjust door thresholds

-If you are able to see the sunlight below your entrance, you’re losing hot air from the inside, which you paid to get heated.
-Certain door thresholds have screws, making it possible to adjust their height, thus eliminating the gap between the door threshold and the door.
-Turn the screws in a counterclockwise motion to lift the door threshold until it is perfectly adjusted to the bottom of the door.
+If you can see daylight under your front door, you’re losing the warm air you paid to heat.
+Some door thresholds have screws that allow you to adjust their height to eliminate the gap between the threshold and the door.
+Turn the screws counterclockwise to raise the threshold until it fits perfectly under the door.

 - Improve the insulation of your indoor electrical plugs and switches